Top Links

 7. Feeding other equipment?

-It's also worth trying a basic connection (i.e. removing feeds to other room or other equipment) to see if the extra cabling / connectors are causing interference
+It's also worth trying a basic connection (i.e. removing feeds to other room or other equipment) to see if it is the extra cabling or connectors that are causing interference.

 8. Electrical interference

-This is another major annoyance - a common example being picture breakup when a light is switched on, the washing machine is running, a car or bus drives past or there's other electrical activity in the area.
+This is another major annoyance - a common example being picture breakup when a light is switched on, the washing machine is running, the heating thermostat clicks on, a car or bus drives past or there's other electrical activity in the area.

 Freeview can be prone to electrical interference, and here are a few hints to help you cure this: